pop/pop.github.io/content/housing/buying_a_house_01_lets_go_shopping.rst

 Your patience will be rewarded.

 Good luck.
-See you in the next part where we get to buy a freaking house!
+See you in the `part 2 <buying-a-house-02-show-me-the-money>`_ where we get to buy a freaking house!